 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Financial statements.
+Misstatements can arise from fraud or error and will be considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
 The materiality affects the nature, timing and extent of our audit procedures and the evaluation of the effect of identified misstatements on our opinion.

-ASM International NV is the parent company of a group of entities.
-The financial information of this group is included in the Financial statements of ASM International NV.
+ASM International NV is at the head of a group of entities.
+The financial information of this group is included in the consolidated financial statements of ASM International NV.

-Considering our ultimate responsibility for the opinion, we are also responsible for directing, supervising and performing the group audit.
-In this context, we have determined the nature and extent of the audit procedures to be carried out for group entities.
-Decisive factors were the significance and / or the risk profile of the group entities or operations (components).
-On this basis, we selected components for which an audit of account balance or specified procedures had to be performed.
-Furthermore, we have determined the nature and extent of the audit procedures that we perform at group level and in the shared services center.
+Because we are ultimately responsible for the opinion, we are also responsible for directing, supervising and performing the group audit.
+In this respect we have determined the nature and extent of the audit procedures to be carried out for group entities.
+Decisive were the size and/or risk profile of the group entities or operations.
+On this basis, we selected group entities for which an audit or review had to be carried out on the complete set of financial statements or specific items.

-By performing the procedures mentioned above at group entities, together with additional procedures at group level, we have been able to obtain sufficient and appropriate audit evidence about the group’s financial information to provide an opinion on the Financial statements.
+By implementing the procedures mentioned above at group entities, together with additional procedures at group level, we have been able to obtain sufficient and appropriate audit evidence about the group's financial information to provide an opinion about the consolidated financial statements.